chris-kc-cheng/study-notes/README.md

-# Cheat Sheet for the CIPM Program
+# Cheat Sheet for the CIPM Program Level II

 ## Ethical and Professional Standards